Abhishek-Deshmukh/StudentVim/README.md

 - Syntax is matched with the file type automatically
 - Automatically deletes any trailing while spaces
 - Latex, HTML, Markdown, xml shortcuts
+- `,c` for autocompile form most file documents.
+- `,p` to open the corresonding pdf file(if produced)